fish-shell/fish-shell/doc_src/index.rst

 Syntax highlighting
 -------------------

-Fish interprets the command line as it is typed and uses syntax highlighting to provide feedback to the user.
+Fish interprets the command line as it is typed and uses syntax highlighting to provide feedback.
 The most important feedback is the detection of potential errors.
 By default, errors are marked red.

 Detected errors include: